 In 2018, the Alabama State Legislature passed Act 2018-577, giving tax collecting officials an alternative remedy for collecting delinquent property taxes by the sale of a tax lien instead of the sale of property.
-For tax year 2019 delinquent properties, Mobile County Revenue Commission has decided to migrate to the sale of tax liens.
+Beginning with tax year 2019 delinquent properties, the Mobile County Revenue Commission decided to migrate to the sale of tax liens, and will continue to use this alternative method of collecting delinquent property taxes for subsequent years.
 All tax liens representing unpaid and delinquent taxes on real property are subject to a public auction.

 The purpose of the tax lien auction is to secure payment of delinquent real property taxes in Mobile County.
 Mobile County property owners are required to pay property taxes annually to the Revenue Commissioner.
 Real property taxes become due and payable on October 1 of each year, and become delinquent if not paid before midnight, December 31.